looneyd-rohit/azap/README.md

 ## Upcoming features to implement

+- ci/cd integration
+    - one stage for PR and other branches to check for successful build + test
+    - second stage for PR and other branches for deploying to dev version
+    - one stage when PR merges to main for deploying to stable version
 - heartbeat / ping with status check
 - auth + jwt in socket.io
 - Use wss:// behind Nginx or Cloudflare